knojuan/heroless/readme.md

 - Lethal Combat: Fights are fast and dangerous.
 One good hit can end a battle.
 Armor breaks, wounds linger, and poor positioning can be fatal.
 - Freeform Magic, Real Risk: Magic is powerful and open-ended, but it’s never free.
 Casters choose the effect, power, and source—but every cast invites exhaustion, injury, or worse.
 - Gear and Resource Management: You don’t track every item, but you don’t have everything either.
 What you have depends on preparation and chance—and what you don’t have may matter most.
-- Rules-Light, Tension-Heavy: A consistent 2d6 roll mechanic drives all challenges.
-The focus is on narrative clarity, player agency, and emergent problem-solving, not rule crunch.

 ## What You’ll Do in the Game